ArceDevs/ArceDevs/README.md

 # `<>` Skills `</>`
-Even though, I don't have that much experience I managed to learn a little of mutiple things in order to see why there are that many tools and why should I use them and whether it is good or bad, I've worked in JavaScript long enough to hate, but I still use it.
+Even though, I don't have that much experience I managed to learn a little of mutiple things in order to see why there are so many tools and why should I use them.

+Also whether it is good or bad, I've worked with JavaScript long enough to hate it, but I still use it.
 Happends 🤷‍♂️

 _IMPORTANT: The skills presented are ordered by how much I have used/known about them from left to right!_